-expressions, while differences between content trees are more critical.
 Also note that improving content trees may not necessarily improve presentation trees and vice versa.
-In case of f(x + y), the content tree will change depending whether f represents a variable or a function, while the presentation tree will be identical in both cases.
-In contrast, $\frac{a}{b}$, $\frac{a}{b}$, and a/b have different presentation trees, while the content trees are identical.
+In case of f(x+y), the content tree will change depending whether f represents a variable or a function, while the presentation tree will be identical in both cases.
+In contrast, $\frac{a}{b}$, $^{a}/{b}$, and a/b have different presentation trees but identical content trees.

 Figure 3 illustrates the runtime performance of the tools.
-We excluded the CAS from the runtime performance tests, because the system is not primarily intended for parsing LaTeX expressions, but for performing complex computations.
+We excluded the CAS from the runtime performance tests, because the system is not primarily intended for parsing LATEX expressions, but for performing complex computations.
 Therefore, runtime comparisons between a CAS and conversion tools would not be representative.
 We measured the times required to transform all 305 expressions in the gold standard and write the transformed MathML to the storage cache.
-Note that the native code of Latex2MML, Mathematical and LaTeXML were called from the Java Virtual Machine (JVM) and Mathoid was called through local web-requests, which increased the runtime of these tools.
+Note that the native code of LATEX2MML, Mathematical and LATEXML were called from the Java Virtual Machine (JVM) and Mathoid was called through local web-requests, which increased the runtime of these tools.
 The figure is scaled logarithmically.
-We would like to emphasize that LaTeXML is designed to translate sets of LaTeX documents instead of single mathematical expressions.
+We would like to emphasize that IATEXML is designed to translate sets of IATEX documents instead of single mathematical expressions.
 Most of the other tools are lightweight engines.

 In this benchmark, we focused on the structural tree distances rather than on distances in semantics.
-While our gold standard provides the information necessary to compare the extracted semantic information, we will focus on this problem in future work (see Section 6).
+While our gold standard provides the information necessary to compare the extracted semantic information, we will focus on this problem in future work (see section 6).